ibm-cloud-docs/EventStreams/satellite_about.md

 4. {{site.data.keyword.messagehub}} uses block storage for retention of message data, management of message data, and for monitoring the operation of the {{site.data.keyword.messagehub}} service instance.
 During the provision of the {{site.data.keyword.messagehub}} service instance, the block storage configuration completes.
 To prepare for that configuration, review the following:

     1. To configure block storage, {{site.data.keyword.satellitelong_notm}} provides configuration templates for several storage infrastructure providers.
 The [Understanding Satellite storage templates](https://cloud.ibm.com/docs/satellite?topic=satellite-sat-storage-template-ov) information explains how the storage templates work and how to configure them using the IBM Cloud CLI.
 The {{site.data.keyword.messagehub}} service instance provision helps simplify the configuration by prompting for the needed configuration.
 To prepare for the configuration, perform the following steps:

-        1. Review the supported block storage classes in [Storage class reference](https://cloud.ibm.com/docs/satellite?topic=satellite-storage-class-ref).
+        1. Review the supported block storage classes in the [Storage class reference](https://cloud.ibm.com/docs/satellite?topic=satellite-storage-class-ref).
 	2. Identify the block storage classes availabe for your storage infrastructure provider.
 	3. When available, select a block storage class that has a **Volume Binding Mode** = **WaitForFirstConsumer**.